We capture high-quality aerial images of your land. Our UAV surveys can be used for 2D and 3D land mapping, topographical surveys, and more.

 Overlay drone images with drawings of planned buildings and infrastructure.
 Then use the resulting aerial map to show how existing urban spaces will be affected or enhanced by the proposed development.

-Use multispectral imaging to detect tiny variations in plant health even before visible symptoms appear.
+Use multispectral imaging we can detect tiny variations in plant health even before visible symptoms appear.
 Multispectral images can reveal small reductions in a plant's chlorophyll content well before the leaves start to turn yellow.

 Imagine your own private "Google Earth" but with much better quality and in a much higher definition.
 That's what a drone can give you in the form of orthosmosaic imagery: ultra-detailed, ultra-accurate images of large project areas.
 Orthosmosaic images are geo-referenced like a map but have the real-world appearance of a hi-res photograph.